Rightpoint/Raizlabs-Android-Style/Android Code Style.md

 ```

-- For variables: if they're not self explanatory, a small block comment should suffice.
+- For variables: if they're not self explanatory, a small comment should suffice.

 #### Projects

-- Comments for project must at least go on
+- Javadoc is required in projects for:
   - All public & protected methods (when methods aren't self-documenting)
   - Custom interfaces and their corresponding methods
   - Any `newInstance()` or creator for an Android component such as a `Fragment` ,